ozsu/CS738/README.md

     and the TAs at least 24 hours before the deadline to let us know that you're using it, and why.
 We will adjust the deadline on LEARN.

+- Students can use generative AI tools as aid, but have to write their own text in paper reviews.
+These will be checked using appropriate tools.

 Syllabus & Schedule (Subject to adjustments)
 --------------------------------------------